Italian Cats

 • Persian cats are prone to certain health issues, including breathing difficulties due to their short noses, eye problems, and skin problems.

-• Persian cats are also prone to dental problems, so it is important to monitor their teeth and provide regular dental care.
+• Persian cats may be prone to dental problems, so monitor their teeth and provide regular dental care.

 • Persian cats have long and luxurious coats that require regular grooming to prevent matting and tangling.